tschatzl/tschatzl.github.io/_posts/2022-08-04-concurrent-marking.md

 #### Concurrent Scan Root Regions ####

 The *Concurrent Start* pause did not follow references from the young generation (survivors and promoted objects) into the old generation during the pause.
-So the *Concurrent Scan Root Regions* phase concurrently walks all objects in the previously recorded root regions, and marks all references into the to-be-marked-through areas below `tams`.
+So the *Concurrent Scan Root Regions* phase concurrently walks all objects in the previously recorded root regions, and marks all their references into the snapshotted areas (below `tams`).

 In the example above, this would be the objects `R` to `V` in Region N that are about to be scanned.

-After root scanning typically more objects are marked, in this case `H` as the figure shows.
+After *Concurrent Root Region Scan* more objects are marked on the bitmap, in this case `H` as the figure shows.

 ```
              Region 0                     Region 1                             Region N